Correlation Between First Mining and First Mining

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First Mining Gold are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly fragile technical and fundamental indicators, First Mining may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Mining Gold are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly fragile technical and fundamental indicators, First Mining reported solid returns over the last few months and may actually be approaching a breakup point.

 First Mining Gold